BUNCHHENG-CSE/React-native-IoT-Smart-Home/README.md

 # Iot Project || Smart Home

 - This Project is build for control **LED, Fan, Door, Temperature,...** that use in smart home
-- This Project for the final project in Semster 2 Year 3
+- This is the Final Project in Semster 2 Year 3

 ### Techology using
 - React Native
 - Tailwind css

 ### Group Member for this project
-- Keo Sivphanchart | Leader **Work on software and hardware**
+- Keo Sivphanchart | Leader **Work on Software (Arduino coding,...) and Hardware (ESP32, ESP32 CAM, Arduino Mega, all eletronic hardware...)**

 - Houy Norin | Co-Leader **Work on Design Home Template**